 At Apostle Islands visitors will find beautiful sandstone cliffs, which follow along Lake Superior’s edge.
 During the Ice Age, huge glaciers advanced and retreated through the region, sculpting the sandstone bedrock and enlarging channels between what would become the Apostle Islands.
 As the last of the Ice Age glaciers retreated, boreal forests of balsam, spruce, and paper birch advanced northward onto the moist tundra.
 Today, the Apostle Islands lie within a transitional zone where boreal and northern forests meet.

 Isle Royale National Park is a road-less wilderness island accessible only by boat or float plane.
 Get an insider’s look at the world’s longest running wolf/moose interaction study as we Lake Superior's beautiful coastline along the Wisconsin and Michigan borders.
-The July 12 departure is now full.
-A 2nd departure, August 16-23, is now available.
+Only 6 spots left on this summer journey.